Skip to content

 • Get the price before the technician starts, especially for high or in-wall nests where the range is widest.

 If you would rather tackle a small, low nest yourself first, read our guide on how to get rid of wasps for safe step-by-step instructions.
-When you're ready for a pro, compare licensed pest control companies near you and request one free, exclusive quote that goes to a single provider, never resold to a dozen companies.
+When you're ready for a pro, compare licensed pest control companies near you and submit a free request offered to one eligible provider at a time, never sold as a shared lead.
+Acceptance, contact, and a quote are not guaranteed.
 For more on how prices work across services, see our full pest control cost guide.

 Frequently asked questions